nose-devs/nose2/docs/dev/hook_reference.rst

    To prevent the test executor from running at all, set ``event.handled`` to ``True``.

+.. function :: startLayerSetup(self, event)

+   :param event: A :class:`nose2.events.StartLayerSetupEvent` instance (only available in suites with layers).

+   Plugins can use this hook to take action before the start of the ``setUp`` in a layer.

+.. function :: stopLayerSetup(self, event)

+   :param event: A :class:`nose2.events.StopLayerSetupEvent` instance (only available in suites with layers).

+   Plugins can use this hook to take action after ``setUp`` finishes, in a layer.

+.. function :: startLayerSetupTest(self, event)

+   :param event: A :class:`nose2.events.StartLayerSetupTestEvent` instance (only available in suites with layers).

+   Plugins can use this hook to take action before the start of ``testSetUp`` in a layer.

+.. function :: stopLayerSetupTest(self, event)

+   :param event: A :class:`nose2.events.StopLayerSetupTestEvent` instance (only available in suites with layers).

+   Plugins can use this hook to take action after ``testSetUp`` finishes, in a layer.

 .. function :: startTest(self, event)

    :param event: A :class:`nose2.events.StartTestEvent` instance